Wilfred007/ERC721_Diamond/README.md

 ## Disclaimer

-This project is provided as-is and should be thoroughly audited before any production use.
-The authors are not responsible for any losses incurred through the use of this software.
+This software is provided as-is and should undergo a thorough security audit before production use.
+The authors are not liable for any losses resulting from using this software.

+# ERC721_Diamond